-Just recently, I found myself trying to figure out what I’m going to be feeding everyone for breakfast, lunch, dinner, and snacks.
-Even though I already planned my meals, I noticed that I was going to the store more often than I wanted, and ultimately spending more than I intended.
-With homeschooling right around the corner, it was time to get back on track!
+Recently, I found myself trying to figure out what I’m going to be feeding everyone for breakfast, lunch, dinner, and snacks.
+Even though I already planned my meals, I noticed that I was still going to the store more often than I wanted, and ultimately spending more than I intended.
+With school right around the corner, it was time to get back on track!

-I made this wonderful weekly meal planner with a shopping list area to plan out the week’s meals so that I’m not wasting time and money.
-It’s also a great visual to keep me on task!
+I made this wonderful weekly meal planner printable with a shopping list area to plan out the week’s meals so that I’m not wasting time and money.
+It’s also a great visual to keep me on task! *Below is an updated version*

 The shopping list area is there because I was running into a problem when I would plan my meals.
 I would plan everything out, only to find that when I would start cooking, I ran out of something I needed and had to run to the little country store down the street from me.
 Simple things were missing, like baking soda or chili powder – things I don’t always think about having on hand because I usually have those things.
 But, we do run out!
 Duhh!